-Activities The Great Outdoors Types of Ski Lifts Share PINTEREST Email Print Henry Lederer / Getty Images The Great Outdoors Skiing Basics Gear Hiking Climbing Snowboarding Surfing Paddling Fishing Sailing Scuba Diving & Snorkeling By Mike Doyle Mike Doyle is an award-winning skiing journalist who grew up in New York snow country and has skied all over the world.
+Activities The Great Outdoors Types of Ski Lifts Share PINTEREST Email Print Henry Lederer / Getty Images The Great Outdoors Skiing Basics Gear Climbing Snowboarding Surfing Paddling Fishing Sailing Scuba Diving & Snorkeling By Mike Doyle Mike Doyle Mike Doyle is an award-winning skiing journalist who grew up in New York snow country and has skied all over the world.
 Learn about our Editorial Process Updated on 08/15/17 A ski lift is a conveyance system that carries skiers up to the top of a ski slope or trail.
 Most ski areas operate lifts in both winter and summer so the mountain can be enjoyed with or without snow.
 There are three general types of ski lifts: aerial lifts, surface lifts, and cable railways.
 All three are used in ski areas throughout the world.
 Aerial Lifts Aerial lifts transport skiers while suspended off the ground.
 This group includes chairlifts, gondolas, and trams.
 Chairlifts are the most common type of aerial lift.
 Older non-detachable chairlifts typically carry two or three passengers in each chair, while newer detachable chairs can hold four to six passengers per chair.
 Gondolas are lifts with relatively small enclosed cars, often carrying six to eight passengers each.
 Trams are similar to gondolas but have much larger cars.
 The tram at Jackson Hole, outside of Jackson, Wyoming, can carry 100 passengers per car and brings skiers up 4,139 vertical feet in a 12-minute ride.
 Surface Lifts Surface lifts transport skiers while their skis remain on the ground.
 They are typically used for very short runs, such as on a beginner's "bunny hill," or for quickly transporting skiers from one slope or level to another.
 Common types of surface lifts include T-bar, Poma, a rope tow and magic carpet.
 A magic carpet is a like a giant conveyor belt that skiers simply step onto with their skis.
 Cable Railways Cable railways transport skiers by railcars that travel along tracks and are pulled up a slope by a cable.
 One common type of cable railway is the funicular, which is typically used to transport passengers up a short, steep incline.
 Some funiculars can travel long distances and carry upwards of 200 passengers.
 Funiculars have been around for centuries and are much more common in Europe than in the United States.